 Tax Court is a legal forum designed specifically to resolve claims and disputes that arise under federal and (sometimes) state tax law.

-Most frequently, when the IRS sends a Clearlake, California resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
+Most commonly, when the IRS sends a Clear Lake, Iowa resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
 If you don't file this claim within the allotted time, you can lose your right to dispute the tax bill in question, in any forum, permanently.

-Do I Need a Clearlake, California Tax Attorney?
+Do I Need a Clear Lake, Iowa Tax Attorney?

 Although federal tax court authorizes, under some circumstances, non-lawyers to represent taxpayers, the practice of tax law is extremely complex and specialized.
 Many attorneys who practice tax law do not practice in any other area.

 If you find yourself in a situation where you think you'll have to go to tax court, you should consult with a reliable tax lawyer in Clear Lake, Iowa as soon as possible.
 Non-lawyers are allowed to represent you in tax court, and most of them are perfectly competent.
 However, there are significant advantages to having a lawyer represent you, as opposed to an accountant or other non-attorney.
 Primarily, lawyers are regulated by the bar association of whatever state they're licensed to practice in, and if a lawyer handles your case incompetently, you will have considerable legal recourse against them, through both the courts and the state bar